Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 ### Debugging in Graph Mode

-There are two ways to show the debug information of the Graph at present. **The first** You can call `print` to print the Graph object, and show information about it.
+There are two ways to show the debug information of the Graph at present. **Firstly** you can call `print` to print the Graph object, and show information about it.

 ```python
 print(graph_mobile_net_v2)